dmrlobo2002/Schedule-a-Doc/Sprint2.md

 The `user.go` file defines the User struct and functions for managing users in the backend.
 It provides functionality for creating, retrieving, updating, and deleting users in the database.
 This file also defines the MongoDB colle ction used for storing users.
 This struct contains the following fields:

-1. ID: a primitive.ObjectID type that represents the unique identifier of the user in the database.
+1. ID: a `primitive.ObjectID` type that represents the unique identifier of the user in the database.
 This field is mapped to the `_id` field in MongoDB.
 2. Email: a pointer to a string that holds the user's email address.
 3. PhoneNumber: a pointer to a string that holds the user's phone number.
 4. Password: a pointer to a string that holds the user's password.
 Note that storing passwords in plain text is not recommended and should be avoided in production environments.
 5. FirstName: a pointer to a string that holds the user's first name.
 6. LastName: a pointer to a string that holds the user's last name.
 7. IsDoctor: a pointer to a boolean that indicates whether the user is a doctor or not.
    The fields in the User struct are mapped to fields in the MongoDB document using BSON tags.
 The ID field is mapped to the `_id` field in MongoDB, while the other fields are mapped to fields with the same name as the struct field.
-Note that the Email, PhoneNumber, Password, FirstName, LastName, and IsDoctor fields are all pointers to string or boolean values.
+Note that the `Email, PhoneNumber, Password, FirstName, LastName,` and `IsDoctor` fields are all pointers to string or boolean values.
 This is because these fields can be optional, and we want to be able to distinguish between a missing value and an empty string or false boolean value.

 ### Directory: server/routes

 #### File: connection.go

-The connection.go file contains functions responsible for creating a connection to the MongoDB database and returning a database instance and a collection instance.
+The `connection.go` file contains functions responsible for creating a connection to the MongoDB database and returning a database instance and a collection instance.

-The DBinstance function first loads the environment variables using the godotenv package.
-It then retrieves the MONGODB_URL variable from the loaded environment variables, which should contain the URL for the MongoDB database.
-A new MongoDB client is created using the mongo.NewClient function, which takes an options struct that contains the URI for the MongoDB database.
+The `DBinstance` function first loads the environment variables using the godotenv package.
+It then retrieves the `MONGODB_URL` variable from the loaded environment variables, which should contain the URL for the MongoDB database.
+A new MongoDB client is created using the `mongo.NewClient` function, which takes an options struct that contains the URI for the MongoDB database.
 If there's an error creating the client, the function logs the error and terminates the program.

-Next, the function creates a context with a timeout of 10 seconds using context.WithTimeout, which is used to manage the client's lifecycle.
+Next, the function creates a context with a timeout of 10 seconds using `context.WithTimeout`, which is used to manage the client's lifecycle.

 The Connect method is then called on the client with the created context, which establishes a connection to the MongoDB database.
 If there's an error connecting to the database, the function logs the error and terminates the program.

 Finally, the function returns the MongoDB client, which can be used to access the database.

 The Client variable is defined as a global variable, which is initialized by calling the DBinstance function.
 This variable provides a singleton instance of the MongoDB client throughout the application.

-The OpenCollection function takes the MongoDB client and the name of the collection as arguments.
-It retrieves the specified collection from the database by calling client.Database("cluster0").Collection(collectionName).
-The name of the database "cluster0" is hard-coded in this example, but it can be replaced with an environment variable.
+The `OpenCollection` function takes the MongoDB client and the name of the collection as arguments.
+It retrieves the specified collection from the database by calling `client.Database("cluster0").Collection(collectionName)`.
+The name of the database `cluster0` was set up manually through MongoDB.
 The function then returns the collection instance, which can be used to perform CRUD operations on the specified collection.

 Overall, the functions in this file provide a simple way to connect to a MongoDB database and retrieve a collection instance.
 These can be used in other parts of the application to perform database operations.

 ### File: signup.go

-The signup.go file includes code that defines three routes for a server: one for creating a user, another for creating an appointment, and a third for user authentication (login).
+The `signup.go` file includes code that defines three routes for a server: one for creating a user, another for creating an appointment, and a third for user authentication (login).

-The CreateUser() function creates a new user by first binding the incoming JSON request body to a models.User struct.
+1. The `CreateUser()` function creates a new user by first binding the incoming JSON request body to a `models.User` struct.
 It then validates the user struct using the validator package.
-If the validation fails, it returns a response with a BadRequest HTTP status code and an error message.
+If the validation fails, it returns a response with a `BadRequest` HTTP status code and an error message.
 Otherwise, it generates a new MongoDB object ID for the user and inserts it into the users collection of the MongoDB database.
-If the insertion fails, it returns a response with an InternalServerError HTTP status code and an error message.
-Otherwise, it returns a response with an OK HTTP status code and the result of the insertion.
+If the insertion fails, it returns a response with an `InternalServerError` HTTP status code and an error message.
+Otherwise, it returns a response with an `OK` HTTP status code and the result of the insertion.

-The CreateAppointment() function creates a new appointment in a similar way to CreateUser().
+2. The `CreateAppointment()` function creates a new appointment in a similar way to CreateUser().
 It binds the incoming JSON request body to a models.Appointment struct, validates it, generates a new MongoDB object ID for the appointment, inserts it into the appointments collection of the MongoDB database, and returns a response with an appropriate HTTP status code and message.

-The Login() function handles user authentication.
-It binds the incoming JSON request body to a models.User struct and checks if a user with the provided email exists in the users collection of the MongoDB database.
-If it does not exist, it returns a response with a BadRequest HTTP status code and an error message.
+3. The `Login()` function handles user authentication.
+It binds the incoming JSON request body to a `models.User` struct and checks if a user with the provided email exists in the users collection of the MongoDB database.
+If it does not exist, it returns a response with a `BadRequest` HTTP status code and an error message.
 If the user exists, it checks if the provided password matches the password of the existing user.
-If it does not match, it returns a response with a BadRequest HTTP status code and an error message.
-Otherwise, it generates a JSON Web Token (JWT) using the jwt-go package, signs and encodes the token with a secret key, and returns the token in a response with an OK HTTP status code.
+If it does not match, it returns a response with a `BadRequest` HTTP status code and an error message.
+Otherwise, it generates a JSON Web Token (JWT) using the `jwt-go` package, signs and encodes the token with a secret key, and returns the token in a response with an `OK` HTTP status code.
-Note that this code uses the gin package to handle HTTP requests and responses, the go.mongodb.org/mongo-driver package to interact with a MongoDB database, and the github.com/go-playground/validator/v10 package to validate input data.
+   Note that this code uses the gin package to handle HTTP requests and responses, the `go.mongodb.org/mongo-driver` package to interact with a MongoDB database, and the g`ithub.com/go-playground/validator/v10` package to validate input data.

 ### File: connection_test.go

 This file contains unit tests for the database connection.
 It tests whether the connection is established successfully, whether the database collections are created, and whether queries to the database return expected results.
-The Go file contains a test function named TestMongoDBConnection.
+The Go file contains a test function named `TestMongoDBConnection`.
 This test function tests whether the application can connect to MongoDB successfully.

-The first step of the test function is to set up MongoDB client options using the options.Client().ApplyURI() function, which takes a connection string as an argument.
-In this case, the connection string is "mongodb+srv://cen3031:cen3031@cluster0.j5xkmde.mongodb.net/?retrxyWrites=true&w=majority".
+The first step of the test function is to set up MongoDB client options using the `options.Client().ApplyURI()` function, which takes a connection string as an argument.
+In this case, the connection string is `"mongodb+srv://cen3031:cen3031@cluster0.j5xkmde.mongodb.net/?retrxyWrites=true&w=majority"`.

-Next, the test function creates a MongoDB client using the mongo.Connect() function, passing in the clientOptions variable and a context.Background() context.
-If an error occurs while creating the client, the assert.NoError(t, err) function will fail the test.
+Next, the test function creates a MongoDB client using the `mongo.Connect()` function, passing in the `clientOptions` variable and a `context.Background()` context.
+If an error occurs while creating the client, the `assert.NoError(t, err)` function will fail the test.

-The third step is to check whether the connection to MongoDB is successful using the client.Ping() function, which takes a context and options as arguments.
-If an error occurs while pinging the server, the assert.NoError(t, err) function will fail the test.
+The third step is to check whether the connection to MongoDB is successful using the `client.Ping()` function, which takes a context and options as arguments.
+If an error occurs while pinging the server, the `assert.NoError(t, err)` function will fail the test.

-Finally, the test disconnects the MongoDB client using the client.Disconnect() function, passing in a context.Background() context.
-If an error occurs while disconnecting the client, the assert.NoError(t, err) function will fail the test.
+Finally, the test disconnects the MongoDB client using the client.`Disconnect()` function, passing in a `context.Background()` context.
+If an error occurs while disconnecting the client, the `assert.NoError(t, err)` function will fail the test.
 Overall, this test function ensures that the application can connect to the MongoDB server and perform basic operations, such as pinging the server and disconnecting from it.

-#### Conclusion

-This documentation provides a comprehensive overview of the files and directories in your backend codebase.
-It includes information about the purpose and functionality of each file, as well as any third-party libraries or dependencies used.
-It also covers the database schema and API endpoints used in the backend.
-With this documentation, developers can easily understand the backend architecture of your web application and make necessary modifications or improvements.